PlayPro/CoreProtect/docs/config.md

 The blacklist supports disabling logs for:
 - Users, which includes Players and non-player users, such as "#creeper"
 - Commands, such as `/help`
-- Blocks, such as minecraft:stone. *Please note that you must include the namespace (e.g. minecraft:).
-Only `block` actions are affected*
+- Blocks, such as minecraft:stone.
+Only `block` actions are affected.
-- Entities, such as minecraft:creeper. *Please note that you must include the namespace.*
+- Entities, such as minecraft:creeper. *Note: renamed entities will be logged even if blacklisted.*
-- Filters can also be specified for a particular user, by use of the @ symbol after the specific item, block, or entity ID. *This will filter the `block`, `kill`, `item` and `container` actions*.
+- Filters can also be specified for a particular user, by use of the @ symbol after the specific item, block, or entity namespaced ID.
+The format is `id @ user`.
+This will filter the `block`, `kill`, `item` and `container` actions.

+*Please note that you must include the namespace (e.g. minecraft:) for blocks, entities and items.*

+All blacklist entries are case-insensitive and ignore spaces.

 An example blacklist.txt file would look like this: